rohitvinnakota/magicshop/README.md

 - Live streaming from the app and a live chat interface for each stream
 - A Stripe Connect integration to process payments directly from each stream
 - An out-of-the-box implementation of a sign-up/login flow that supports Sign in With Apple
-- Various little features that support a smooth flow between different services that power the app(more below).
+- Various little features that support a smooth flow between different services that power the app(more below)

 ### Setup

 - Magicshop relies on a few key services.
-AWS IVS, AWS Amplify, and Stripe Connect.
+AWS IVS, AWS Amplify, and Stripe Connect
 - You will need a Stripe account with stripe connect setup.
+Paste your stripe PK in the `stripePublishableKey` portion of your Info.plist file
 - You will need an AWS account, the AWS CLI tool, and Amplify [installed](https://aws.amazon.com/getting-started/hands-on/build-ios-app-amplify/module-two/) on your machine
 - You will need AWS IVS setup, including having an [IAM user with the proper permissions](https://docs.aws.amazon.com/ivs/latest/LowLatencyUserGuide/getting-started.html)

+- You will need to generate Amplify config files before running the app.
+If you are setting the project up for the first time, from the root folder run

+`amplify init` and choose an `ios App` as your app type.

+- You will need to ensure your backend is running first.
+From the Node-Backend dir, run `npm install && npm start`

+- Then open a simulator in XCode and you should be able to run the base version of magicshop!

 ### Future improvements